kdo2064/Dx-Raptor/README.md

 ## Usage

 1. **Launch the Tool**: run `python Dx-Raptor.exe`.
-2. **Enter the Product Key**: If you have not registered, you will be prompted to enter your product key.
-If you do not have a product key, you can contact [Bhram An Illusion](https://t.me/bhram_an_illusion1) to purchase one.
-3. **Configure the Attack**:
+2. **Configure the Attack**:
     - **Target URL**: Enter the URL of the target server.
     - **Threads**: Enter the threads value.
     - **Time Out**: Enter the Time Out value.
-4. **Start the Attack**: Click the "Attack" button on the GUI.
+3. **Start the Attack**: Click the "Attack" button on the GUI.
-5. **Monitor Progress**: Use the real-time statistics panel to observe the status and effectiveness of your attack.
+4. **Monitor Progress**: Use the real-time statistics panel to observe the status and effectiveness of your attack.
-6. **Stop the Attack**: Close the terminal to stop the program or attack.
+5. **Stop the Attack**: Close the terminal to stop the program or attack.

 ## Important Notes